• Skip to primary navigation

 Ingredients.

-salt and pepper croutons Sea Salt and Ground Black Pepper
+Salt and pepper croutons -Sea Salt and Ground Black Pepper

-garlic and parsley croutons Garlic Salt and Dried Parsley
+Garlic and parsley croutons – Garlic Salt and Dried Parsley

-Italian croutons Italian Seasoning
+Italian croutons – Italian Seasoning and Sea Salt

 Directions.